Competition between superconductivity and nematic order in high-$T_c$ superconductor: Summary and discussion

-The competition between superconductivity and nematic order is merely a very simple example of ordering competition.
-It is more interesting to study the competition between superconductivity and antiferromagnetism, which is a fundamental issue in high-$T_c$ superconductor, heavy fermion superconductor, and iron-based superconductor.
-Compared with the case of competing nematic order, the interplay between superconductivity and antiferromagnetism is more complicated and exhibits richer properties.
+Competition between superconductivity and nematic order is just a simple example of the rich phenomena of ordering competition in unconventional superconductors.
+It would be more interesting to investigate the competition between superconductivity and antiferromagnetism, which is believed to be a fundamental issue not only in high-$T_c$ cuprate superconductors but also in heavy fermion and iron-based superconductors.
+Compared with the case of competing nematic order, the interplay between superconductivity and antiferromagnetism is more complicated and is expected to exhibit more interesting behaviors.
 For instance, the antiferromagnetic order parameter is a complex scalar field and carries a finite wave vector $\mathbf{Q}$ which is often incommensurate.
-Furthermore, the antiferromagnetic order parameter may acquire a nontrivial dynamical exponent, $z \neq 1$, due to coupling with gapless fermions, which would make RG calculations more involved \cite{Zaanen}.
-Nevertheless, despite these technical difficulties, the general formalism presented in the present paper can be applied to analyze the influence of fermionic degrees of freedom on the interplay between superconductivity and antiferromagnetism.
+Furthermore, the antiferromagnetic order parameter may acquire a nontrivial dynamical exponent, $z \neq 1$, due to its coupling to gapless fermions, which would make RG calculations more involved \cite{Zaanen}.
+Nevertheless, despite the technical difficulties, the general formalism presented in this paper can be applied to analyze the effects of fermionic degrees of freedom on the interplay between superconductivity and antiferromagnetism.